Siberpone/ponyverse/README.md

 See [BLOCKS](BLOCKS.md) for in-depth description.

 ## Future Plans
-- [ ] Rename current default Ponyverse GUI to "Ponyverse Discovery" (working title) to better reflect its tinker-oriented nature;
+- [x] Rename current default Ponyverse GUI to "Ponyverse Discovery" to better reflect its tinker-oriented nature;
 - [ ] Introduce new default GUI for the less tinker-oriented users, that will feature a collection of high quality static prompts discovered with Ponyverse Discovery (~~no~~ pun intended);
 - [ ] Introduce "Ponyverse After Dark" - same as above, but NSFW;
 - [ ] Introduce features for easier multi-model support;